kotaicode/rust-frankfurt-meetup/README.md

 ## rust 0x02

 - Niko was so kind to bring his small sample program: https://github.com/okin/opsi-rpc-rust
   - we extended it from a simple command line parser, to use clap - https://crates.io/crates/clap which allows to parse command line options with a lot of luxury
+  - also, we looked into how we can use strong typing for JSON data, exploring the functionality of https://github.com/serde-rs/json

+- we also explored some microcontroller/embedded systems coding in rust, looking at sample code for LED blinking on an stm32 blue pill microcontroller